911 call before deadly Missouri police shooting came from a different address, police say

 Waters had been arrested in November 2017 for unlawful possession of a controlled substance and was also currently part of another investigation involving a rape allegation, police said.
 It wasn’t clear what his involvement in the investigation was.

-The shootout was described by police as a separate incident from the initial 911 call and said the discovery of Widger’s alleged crimes was a coincidence.
+The shootout was described by police as a separate incident from the initial 911 call and said it was a coincidence that officers were called to the house before the eventual discovery Widger’s alleged crimes.

 Officer Morton was first employed by the Clinton Police Department in 2015 and recently returned to full-time duty after fellow Officer Gary Michael was killed in the line of duty.